rebelot/heirline.nvim/cookbook.md

     example, you can compute some values that will be accessed from other functions within the component genealogy (even "global" statusline variables).
+- `after`:
+  - Type: `function(self) -> any`
+  - Description: This function is called after the component has evaluated all of its children and can be used to alter the state of the component before it returns the output string `self.stl`.
 - `static`:
   - Type: `table`
   - Description: This is a container for static variables, that is, variables